Top 5 UX design firms in London for 2026

 • Which researchers and designers would be assigned to the project?

-• Can they show recent examples of measurable product outcomes?
+• Can you show recent examples of measurable product outcomes?

-• How do they validate design decisions before handoff?
+• How do you validate design decisions before handoff?

 • Frog logo